jmunixusers/presentations/vim.md

 #### Modes of Vim

-Before we jump into movement, we should quickly go over the 2 modes of vim; insert and visual.
+Before we jump into movement, we should quickly go over 3 modes of vim; normal, insert and visual.
 You can enter these modes at any time while not in another mode, and can get out of them by hitting the `esc` key.

+##### Normal

+Normal mode is the default mode of vim, and the mode vim goes to when the escape key is pressed.
+In this mode, you can freely move the cursor, do some limited text manipulation, enter commands, search, and enter the other two modes.

+Any vim command that is not a simple keypress will start with a `:` and is written to the bottom of the terminal.

 ##### Insert